 British citizens returning to live in the UK after a period of residence abroad may be ineligible to claim benefits on their return, although this should only be for a temporary period.

-Information about all the benefits referred to in this section can be found on gov.uk.
+Information about all the qualifying requirements for all the benefits referred to in this section can be found on gov.uk.

 See also the specialist information and advice provided by the following organisations: